A Night at the Movies (film)

-A Night at the Movies is a short film starring Robert Benchley.
+A Night at the Movies is a 1937 American short film starring Robert Benchley.
 It was Benchley's greatest success since How to Sleep, and won him a contract for more short films that would be produced in New York.

 The film was nominated for an Academy Award at the 10th Academy Awards, held in 1937, for Best Short Subject (One-Reel).